Nut Allergy Claims

 As anyone will know who suffers from a nut allergy it is a really serious affair.

-Real care has to be taken on a daily basis to ensure that nuts or nut abstracts are not consumed by mistake.
+Real care has to be taken on a daily basis to ensure that nuts or nut traces are not consumed by mistake.

 If you have unknowingly eaten a food allergen, you may be entitled to bring a Nut Allergy Claim.

-In order to be successful you will need to show that:
+In order to be claim compensation successfully you will need to show that:

 - You purchased the food from the Defendant or consumed the food on the Defendant’s premises, and